 Our research and development organization is responsible for the design, architecture, operation and quality of our cloud platform.
-In addition to improving on our features, functionality and scalability, this organization works closely with our cloud operations team to ensure that our platform is reliable, available and scalable.
+In addition to improving on our features and functionality, this organization works closely with our cloud operations team to ensure that our platform is reliable, available and scalable.
 ThreatLabZ, our internal team of security experts, researchers and network engineers, analyzes the global threat landscape, works to eliminate threats across our cloud platform and reports on emerging security issues.

-Research and development expense was \$174.7 million, \$97.9 million and \$62.0 million for fiscal 2021, fiscal 2020 and fiscal 2019, respectively.
+Research and development expense was \$289.1 million, \$174.7 million and \$97.9 million for fiscal 2022, fiscal 2021 and fiscal 2020, respectively.
 Our research and development leadership team is based in San Jose, California, and we also maintain research and development centers in India, Canada, Israel and Spain.